What Is Anorexia Nervosa?

 How Does Anorexia Nervosa Progress?

-While symptoms vary widely, people with anorexia nervosa can experience life-threatening damage to vital organs like the brain, heart, and kidneys.
+While symptoms of anorexia vary widely, people with anorexia nervosa can experience life-threatening damage to vital organs like the brain, heart, and kidneys.

 Over time, anorexia nervosa causes a range of worsening medical problems: